-Two independent project evaluations, a Mid-Term Review (MTR) and a Terminal Evaluation (TE) will be carried out, covering both FAO and WWF components of the project.

-The FAO BH will coordinate closely with the PMU, the FAO PTF, the WWF GEF Agency, MET and other project stakeholders, and proposes suitable timing for the agreement by PSC.
-FAO will consult with WWF GEF Agency and develop a TOR for an independent review mission.
+Two independent project evaluations, a Mid-Term Review (MTR) within 6 months from the mid-term and a Terminal Evaluation (TE) within 6 months from financial close of project, will be carried out, covering both FAO and WWF components of the project.
+The FAO BH will arrange an independent MTR in consultation with the PSC, the PMU, the LTO, the FAO-GEF Coordination Unit, the WWF GEF Agency, and based on cleared TOR for such independent consultant by WWF GEF Agency.
 The MTR will be conducted to review progress and effectiveness of implementation in terms of achieving project objective, outcomes and outputs.
-The MTR will allow mid-course corrective actions, if needed.
-The MTR will provide a systematic analysis of the information on project progress in the achievement of expected results against budget expenditures.
-It will refer to the Project Budget (see Annex A2) and the approved AWP/Bs.
-It will highlight replicable good practices and key issues faced during project implementation and will suggest mitigation actions.
-The MTR results will be reported to the PSC for comments and guidance.
+The MTE will allow mid-course corrective actions, if needed.
+The MTE will provide a systematic analysis of the information on project progress in the achievement of expected results against budget expenditures.
+It will refer to the Project Budget

+(see Annex A2) and the approved AWP/Bs.
+It will highlight replicable good practices and key issues faced during project implementation and will suggest mitigation actions to be discussed by the PSC, the LTO, the FAO-GEF Coordination Unit, the WWF GEF Agency and WWF Mongolia.

 An independent Terminal Evaluation (TE) will be carried out three months prior to the terminal report meeting.
-The TE is to be coordinated between the FAO Office of Evaluation and the WWF GEF Agency and TOR to be agreed upon by FAO and WWF GEF Agency and will be finalized by the FAO Evaluation Office (OED).
+The TE is to be coordinated between the FAO Office of Evaluation and the WWF GEF Agency and TOR to be agreed upon by FAO and WWF GEF Agency.
 The TE will aim to identify the project impacts, sustainability of project outcomes and the degree of achievement of long-term results.
 The TE will also have the purpose of indicating future actions needed to expand the existing project results, mainstream and upscale its products and practices, and disseminate information to management authorities and institutions with responsibilities for food systems, land use and restoration, and improvement of agricultural livelihoods to assure continuity of the project initiatives.
 The TE evaluation report will be shared with project stakeholders and the donor, and is a public document.
 Both the MTR and TE will pay special attention to outcome indicators, including the GEF core indicators and the capacity scorecards.